 "I would if my sight were that clear.
 I have seen the dragon's fall.
 It will drop from the heavens and crash onto the rocks by the shore.
-Yet I do not know how it will happen, or when, or how many more the monster will kill."
+Yet I do not know how it will happen, or when, or how many more the demon will kill."

 Inside the hut, Prince Hal sharpened his sword while Sister Tesana affixed dragon scales to a large wooden shield.

 "The steel sings when you scrape it," she said.